2018 50c Peace Rose

 Quantity Printed: 40,000,000 stamps

-The Peace rose was developed between 1935 and 1939 by French horticulturist Francis Meilland.
-In anticipation of the German invasion of France, he sought to protect his beloved flower.
-Meilland sent cuttings to friends in Italy, Turkey, Germany, and the United States.
+Meilland was pleased with the roses he grew and shared them with friends and professional rose growers.
+However, as World War II broke out, Meilland feared the impending German invasion of France and sought to protect his beloved flower.
+He sent cuttings to friends in Italy, Turkey, Germany, and the United States.
 Reportedly, the cuttings sent to America were on the last plane to leave France before the Nazi’s arrival.

 During the war, Meilland was unable to contact his friends, to know if they received their roses, or if they had survived.
 It turns out, his friends did receive their cuttings and grew the roses in a variety of climates, finding that they were hardy, vigorous, and disease resistant.
 Meilland’s friend in the US grew the roses in his own trial garden before sharing clippings with rose growers throughout the country to test them in all the climactic zones.
 The roses proved resilient and it was decided that they should be released throughout the US and thousands of plants were propagated in preparation of being released for sale.

 The plants were first placed on sale in the US on April 29, 1945, in Pasadena, California.
 In a special ceremony, two doves were released and the rose was named for the “world’s greatest desire: peace.”
 Though they hadn’t known it would happen ahead of time, that same day Berlin fell and a truce was declared.